 Each planner contains meetings pages with space for notes but also space to separate actions from the meeting.
 We also now have a mixture of full meetings pages and shorter 'briefing' section for quick meetings that don't need a lot of space.

-Assessment Record (8 double pages)
+Assessment Record (14 double pages and 2 single pages)

 I’ve included 16 of these in the planner this year, with space for 35 children.
 I’ve also 'greyed' boxes in groups of 5 for easy use.
 You can also find 20 more of these pages in our marking, feedback and assessment records.